-The U.S. had an opportunity to significantly improve support for biotechnology innovation internationally by including at least ten years of regulatory data protection in the USMCA.
-Such a standard would be a critical pillar for a trade policy that supports American jobs and workers by ensuring a thriving innovation ecosystem.
-Unfortunately, that provision of the negotiated text was deleted at the last minute thereby missing an important opportunity.
-Nevertheless, BIO would like to stress the importance not only of seeking such a standard in future trade negotiations but also supporting American innovators through enforcement of existing standards, such as the importance of Mexico implementing the minimum USMCA obligations that include five years of RDP for biologics.
+BIO would like to stress the importance of seeking a high standard of RDP in future trade negotiations and supporting American innovators through the enforcement of existing standards, such as the importance of Mexico implementing the minimum USMCA obligations that include five years of RDP for biologics.
 Moving forward, to address the ongoing problems with inadequate regulatory data protection, BIO members urge USTR to enforce RDP provisions with Mexico and ensure RDP for biologics.